tbrockman/tbrockman.github.io/_posts/2022-06-26-how-to-spend-your-last-day-in-thailand.md

 date: 2022-06-15 19:19:00 +0000
 author: Theodore Brockman
 categories: how-to travel
-excerpt: a guide on how to appreciate the time you have left in a beautiful remote beach town
+excerpt: A guide on how to appreciate the time you have left in a beautiful remote beach town
 ---

 Wake up late, shower off the usual night time sweat, go get your already prepared breakfast (containing some of the tastiest and juiciest fruit you’ve ever had), think about what you have to do for the day, quietly contemplate your life, and then briefly sit in absent thought.